 Program Planning Sheets & Masters Handbook

-- MSE MS Non-Thesis Program Planning Sheet provides a “snapshot” view of the curriculum.
+- MSE MS Non-Thesis Program Planning Sheet is found in the MSE Masters Handbook, under the Forms tab.
+The planning sheet provides a “snapshot” view of the curriculum.
 You will submit a final program planning sheet, with advisor signature, when you apply to graduate.

 - MSE Master’s Handbook